fortify-ps/FortifyBugTrackerUtility/processrunner-bugtracker-root/processrunner-bugtracker-doc/src/site/markdown/config-ssc.md

     - Criteria for considering a vulnerability either open or closed
     - How to store the submitted issue link in SSC
     - Additional custom tags to be set, based on the current state of the submitted issue
-- One or more optional bean definitions for defining the application versions to be automatically processed, and how to generate additional action-specific command line options (context properties) for each application version being processed.
+- One or more bean definitions for defining the application versions to be automatically processed, and how to generate additional action-specific command line options (context properties) for each application version being processed.

 The following sections describe these configuration options in more detail.